Home

 The products above are not a complete list of cat and dog flea medicines and is not intented to exclude other good products.

 Disclaimer: Product information and treatment claims below are from the the individual manufacturers.
-The Revolution treatment observations at the bottom of the page are my own.
+However, the Revolution treatment observations at the bottom of the page are my own.

 Revolution Cat and Dog Flea Medicine

 Revolution (selamectin): Revolution flea medicine is sold through veterinarians only.
-One product for both dogs and cats.
-Separate the hair and apply it to the skin between the shoulder blades on dogs, puppies, cats, and kittens.
+The same medicine can be used for both dogs and cats.
+To apply it you need to separate the hair and apply it to the skin between the shoulder blades on dogs, puppies, cats, and kittens.
 Puppies must be at least 6 weeks old.

 • Kills adult fleas and prevents flea eggs from hatching for one month.